What factors affect car insurance rates?

 - Drive safely to reduce risk of needing to file a claim, which can increase rates

 - Bundle your auto policy with home or other policies if possible

 - Install safety devices in your vehicle for additional discounts and to reduce risk of accidents

-The takeaway: there are ways to reduce your premium, even if some factors are non-negotiable
+There are ways to reduce your premium, even if some factors are non-negotiable.